lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 - And that's it!

 A user cannot update / delete any restaurant or review.
-That will be the role of the admin (i.e. **you**) to make some curation for restaurant and reviews from the rails console.
+That will be the role of the admin (i.e. **you**) to make some curation for restaurants and reviews from the rails console.

-We know that it's a pretty poor first version.
-However, the goal is to force you to think about your routes, and not create 7 CRUD routes for any resources of your app!
+We know that it's a pretty poor first version of the app.
+However, the goal is to force you to think about your routing and **to consider each route as a traduction of a real user-story or your product**, not to stupidly write 7 CRUD routes for any model of your app :)

 Implement all the routes you need to build this product

-**Hint:** to handle the route `GET "restaurants/38/reviews/new"`, you will have to use nested resources.
+**Hint:** to handle the route `GET "restaurants/38/reviews/new"`, you will have to use [nested resources](http://guides.rubyonrails.org/routing.html#nested-resources).

 ### Seeding
 You can seed your restaurant database in `db/seeds.rb`.
 Ex: